Suit: Lapels

 Comparison of two notched lapel cuts: English (left) and Spanish (right).
 The former is the most commonly seen notched lapel.

 The jacket's lapels can be notched (also called "stepped"), peaked ("pointed"), shawl, or "trick" (Mandarin and other unconventional styles).
 Each lapel style carries different connotations and is worn with different cuts of suit.
 Notched lapels, the most common of the three, are usually only found on single-breasted jackets and are the most informal style.
-They are distinguished by a 75-to-90 degree "notch" at the point where the lapel meets the collar.
+They are distinguished by a 75- to 90-degree "notch" at the point where the lapel meets the collar.
 Peaked lapels have sharp edges that point upward towards the shoulders.
-Double-breasted jackets usually have peaked lapels, although peaked lapels are sometimes found on single breasted jackets as well.
-Shawl lapels are a style derived from the Victorian informal evening wear, and as such are not normally seen on suit jackets except for tuxedos or dinner suits.
+Double-breasted jackets usually have peaked lapels, although peaked lapels are sometimes found on single-breasted jackets as well.
+Shawl lapels are a style derived from the Victorian informal evening wear and, as such, are not normally seen on suit jackets except for tuxedos or dinner suits.
 For black tie events, only jackets with pointed and shawl lapels should be worn.

 In the 1980s, double-breasted suits with notched lapels were popular with power suits and the New Wave style.

-In the late 1920s and 1930s, a design considered very stylish was the single-breasted peaked-lapel jacket.
-This has gone in and out of vogue periodically, being popular once again during the 1970s, and is still a recognised alternative.
+In the late 1920s and 1930s, a popular design was the single-breasted peaked-lapel jacket.
+This style has gone in and out of vogue, being popular once again during the 1970s, and is still an alternative.
 The ability to properly cut peaked lapels on a single-breasted suit is one of the most challenging tailoring tasks, even for very experienced tailors.

 The width of the lapel is a varying aspect of suits and has changed over the years.
 The 1930s and 1970s featured exceptionally wide lapels, whereas during the late 1950s and most of the 1960s suits with very narrow lapels—often only about 1 in wide—were in fashion.
 The 1980s saw mid-size lapels with a low gorge (the point on the jacket that forms the "notch" or "peak" between the collar and front lapel).
-Current (mid-2000s) trends are towards a narrower lapel and higher gorge.
+Trends from the mid-2000s to the 2010s were towards a narrower lapel and higher gorge (along with a correspondingly high buttoning point and shorter overall jacket length).
+Lapels have gradually widened again in the 2020s, alongside the return of a more traditional jacket length, but the gorge and button stance both remain high.
 Necktie width usually follows the width of the jacket lapel.

 Lapels also have a buttonhole, intended to hold a boutonnière, a decorative flower.
 These are now only commonly seen at more formal events.
 Usually, double-breasted suits have one hole on each lapel (with a flower just on the left), while single-breasted suits have just one on the left.